Education

 Written by Omolola Akinyemi

-Africa the black giant; an ancient land of rich history that goes back several millions of years.
 Africa is widely claimed to be the cradle of mankind.
 Additionally, latest DNA research has purportedly traced the true location of the Garden of Eden to modern-day Botswana.
-And the ancients of the continent named it Alkebulan (Mother of mankind); and Cush in biblical texts.
+Quite surprising if it is true.
+And the ancients of the continent named it Alkebulan (Mother of mankind) and Cush (in biblical texts).

 Africa: Weather and Vegetation